nest/nest-simulator/doc/userdoc/documentation_workflow/user_documentation_workflow.rst

 Rendering HTML
 ~~~~~~~~~~~~~~

-If you intend to work on the documentation or want to obtain a local version
+You can build and preview the documentation locally by running the following
-of it, you can build and preview it by running the following commands.
+commands.

 1. Go to the :ref:`build directory <source-install>` of NEST (i.e. the
 directory where you ran ``cmake``)